 Consecutive Warming Wait Time

-Last, we considered whether or not a warmer could be used in tandem, as in warm one bottle, put another right in to warm.
-This might be important for multiples or daycare scenarios.
+Last, we considered whether or not a warmer could be used in tandem, as in warm one bottle, then put another right in to warm.
+Knowledge of waiting time is essential for those with multiples or in daycare scenarios.

 Ease of Cleaning

 Each recommends basic wipe-down cleaning at least every other day.
 And, they all require occasional de-scaling for removal of hard mineral deposits to keep in good working order.